 The Company classifies shareholdings in order to enjoy investment return and dividends as shareholdings solely for the purpose of investment and in order to enhance our corporate value and earn profit through strategic shareholdings as shareholdings for purposes other than solely for investment.

-2 Shareholdings for purposes other than solely for investment (listed shares)
+ii) Shareholdings for purposes other than solely for investment (listed shares)

 a.
-Methods to verify our policy and rationality and details of verification by the Board of Directors regarding the suitability of holding individual issues
+Policy of shareholdings, methods to verify rationality of holdings, and details on verification by the Board of Directors regarding the rationality of holding individual issues